Avatar: Frontiers of Pandora: Release

 In a 2021 investor call, it was revealed that Avatar: Frontiers of Pandora was tentatively set to release in the fiscal year of April 2022 to March 2023.
 In July 2022, it was delayed to the fiscal year of April 2023 to March 2024.
 The Ubisoft Forward June 2023 video revealed a release date of December 7, 2023.

 Massive released two downloadable content packs for the game.
 The first pack, titled The Sky Breaker, was released on July 16, 2024.
 Players will explore a new area named "The Heart of the Plains", and investigate a mysterious threat looming in the sky.
 The second pack, titled Secrets of the Spires, was released on November 28, 2024.
 It is set in a new, mountainous region named "Spires of the Clouded Forest".
-A story expansion for the game, titled From the Ashes, is set to be released on December 5, 2025 to coincide with the release of Avatar: Fire and Ash.
+A story expansion for the game, titled From the Ashes, was released on December 19, 2025 to coincide with the release of Avatar: Fire and Ash.

 Reception

 Critical response

 Avatar: Frontiers of Pandora received "mixed or average" reviews from critics for the PlayStation 5 and PC versions, while the Xbox Series X/S version received "generally favorable" reviews, according to review aggregator website Metacritic.
 The game was recommended by 53% of critics on OpenCritic.
 In Japan, four critics from Famitsu gave the game a total score of 32 out of 40, with each critic awarding the game an 8 out of 10.

-GameSpot praised the game's open world, movement mechanics, combat, crafting and story, but criticized its "over-reliance" on Na'vi vision, closed-area combat and investigation system, stating that the game got "countless Far Cry comparisons".
+GameSpot praised the game's open world, movement mechanics, combat, crafting and story, but criticized its "over-reliance" on Na'vi vision, closed-area combat and investigation system, stating that there were "countless Far Cry comparisons" to be made.
 Kotaku Australia noted the mostly positive reviews and called it "The Okayest Game of 2023".